forestgrape/coronavirus/coronavirus.md

 The cell tropism is the combination of the [virion tropism](#tropism-virion-phase) which determines cell entry and the [tropism in the metabolic phase](#tropism-metabolic-phase) which determines the changes in the cells metabolism induced upon viral entry.

 Viruses optimized to their environment often infect only cells involved in the survival of the virus strain:
 * Cells used as entry point.
-For coronaviruses these are often cells on the apical epithelial layer of respiratory tract.
+For coronaviruses these are often cells on the epithelial layer of respiratory tract.
 * Cells that support efficient virus replications takes place and virions easily reach the next cells to build up a population.
-Often these are secretory or ciliated cells in the respiratory tract.
+For betacoronaviruses these are similar the entry cells i.e. secretory and ciliated cells in the epithelium of the respiratory tract.
 * Cells relevant to leave a host.
+These vary for the different coronavirus species and the hosts infected.
-    - Often these are cells in the intestine or the kidney.
+    - Those coronaviruses having a [dual host life cycle](./ideas_to_explore/hypotheses_nidovirales.md): Often cells in the intestine or the kidney.
     - For indoor living hosts these are often in the upper respiratory tract.
 * Cells which are relevant for the host immune response.
 Coronaviruses infect immune system cells (dendritic and T cells) and induce aptosis.